-When using hardwoods for exterior projects you have four items to consider:
+When using hardwoods for exterior projects you have four characteristics to consider:

 - The final project’s exposure to weather and sunlight